If you notice the tell-tale signs early a tree that is sick and dying can be saved and brought back to life.

 3. Implement a watering program

-This is pretty broad, but let’s talk about some of the main reasons a tree will make a turn for the worst.
+This is pretty broad, but let’s talk about some of the main reasons a tree will make a turn for the worse.

 a.
 Change of environment – A tree can adapt to the most reasonable conditions and grow accordingly.
 If their environment were to suddenly change it can cause issues.

 i.
 Compacted soil – Have you recently changed the environment around the base of the tree?
-Paved the area, started driving the card under the tree which has compacted the soil?
+Paved the area, and started driving the card under the tree which had compacted the soil.
 This can reduce the water and air uptake of the tree’s roots.

 ii.
-Contamination – This can be in the form of oil spills or other chemicals around the base of the tree, or a less obvious one is pouring Draino or other chemicals down a drain and not knowing the tree roots are tapped into that drain.
+Contamination – This can be in the form of oil spills or other chemicals around the base of the tree, or a less obvious one is pouring Drano or other chemicals down a drain and not knowing the tree roots are tapped into that drain.

 b.
 Pest infestation – This is a sign your tree has been sick for a while.
-A tree’s natural defence against burrowing bugs is sap.
-When a tree is healthy it produces good amounts of sap that drown any potential attackers.
+A tree’s natural defense against burrowing bugs is sap.
+When a tree is healthy it produces good amounts of sap that drowns any potential attackers.
 When a tree is sick, these guys can get in there and make things even worse.

 There are many different types of pests such as moths, caterpillars to borers.
 Here is a list of the most common pests in trees.

 Moderate prune of 30% foliage

 This is a BIG one.
-By removing 30% of the tree’s foliage, it’s like giving antibiotics to the tree.
-Or taking 30% load off a truck that is struggling to drive up a hill.
-It gives the tree a massive boost as it can now focus its resources on the remaining branches.
+Removing 30% of the tree’s foliage, it’s like giving antibiotics to the tree.
+Or take a 30% load off a truck struggling to drive up a hill.
+It provides the tree with a massive boost as it can now focus its resources on the remaining branches.

-One of the major reasons a tree will get sick is through a lack of water because of a drought.
+One of the major reasons a tree will get sick is a lack of water because of a drought.
 A moderate prune will allow it to survive on a lot less water.
 If you have a drought-tolerant tree species, the issue may go deeper and need a different intervention.